Welcome

 But helping prevent more of that was part of the whole point (at least on our side).

 Frankly, most government staff are bureaucrats sincerely interested in doing a good job to make the world a better, happier, safer, more abundant place (as they see it, which can be from a narrow perspective, thus the point of our work, on multiple levels).
-We tried to find a path that supported both national security and mutual global security, through a process of constructive engagement, helping decision makers see the world from a bigger point of view.
+We tried to find a path that supported both national security and mutual intrinsic global security, through a process of constructive engagement, helping decision makers see the world from a bigger point of view.
 Not easy at all.
 And the potential to be a real ethical quagmire.
-And sadly, that can leave us with few friends, as we could be seen as tree hugging info hippies by the rightist war-leaning bureaucrats, and compromising-traitors-to-the-cause to the leftist anti-war advocates.
+And sadly, that can leave us with few friends, as we could be seen as "tree hugging info hippies" by the rightist war-leaning bureaucrats, and seen as "compromising-traitors-to-the-cause" by the leftist anti-war advocates.
 And even I can wonder how much we were making a difference and how much we were being used.
-It's hard to transcend a political system that makes little sense anymore in an age of abundance, where both left and right are two sides of a coin, a coin that is of less and less value as money (and war that springs from the profit-motive) becomes slowly obsolete.
+It's hard to transcend a political system that makes little sense anymore in an age of abundance, where both left and right are two sides of a coin, a coin that is of less and less value as money (and war that springs from the profit-motive) becomes slowly obsolete, yet all the time still living in a crumbling economic system while you have to make a living.
+Somebody should make a game about that. :-) Basically, our lives. :-)

-My wife is developing a free and open source version of related software here:
+My wife had been developing a free and open source version of related software here:

 http://www.rakontu.org/